 Antibiotics fight bacteria, not viruses.

-- Chest colds, such as bronchitis, are also usually caused by viruses.
+Chest colds, such as bronchitis, are also caused by viruses.
 Bronchitis is a cough with a lot of thick, sticky phlegm or mucus.
 Cigarette smoke and particles in the air can also cause bronchitis.
-But bacteria are not usually the cause.
+But bacteria are rarely the cause.

-- Most sinus infections (sinusitis) are also from viruses.
+Most sinus infections are also caused by viruses.
 The symptoms are a lot of mucus in the nose and post-nasal drip.
 Mucus that is colored does not necessarily mean your child has a bacterial infection.

 In most cases, antibiotics will not help your child.